 During that same time period, Layton City has processed nearly 24,000 business licenses and 2,500 new commercial building permits.
 Innovation in education, housing, transportation and infrastructure improvements lead the way as Layton prepares prime locations for business to succeed now and into the future.

 Layton City acknowledges the significant positive impact Hill Air Force Base provides to our City.
-Layton will continue its efforts to support nearly 22,000 employees Hill Air Force Base employs.
+Layton will continue its efforts to support 25,450 employees Hill Air Force Base employs.

-With a workforce that nears 22,000 employees, both military and private contract, Hill Air Force Base adjacent Layton City’s northern municipal boundary, is Utah’s largest employer and a significant contributor to Layton’s growth.
+With a workforce of 25,450 employees, both military and private contract, Hill Air Force Base adjacent Layton City’s northern municipal boundary, is Utah’s largest employer and a significant contributor to Layton’s growth.

 Employers such as Boeing, Northrop Grumman, Lockheed Martin, BAE Systems, Kihomac, Janicki Industries, WesTest, Aerospace Support Technologies, ASRC Federal Space and Defense, Southwest Research Institute, General Atomics, and General Dynamics are all located in Layton and support Hill Air Force Base and its mission.